nashville-software-school/client-side-mastery/CourseMaterial/Sprint_1/Git/Content/GithubWorkflow.md

 If the teammate thinks that the code looks good they will then approve and merge the PR.

+Afterwards, Teammate 2 checkouts out to their local main branch.
+They are done with the branch they were working on and are ready to start a new one.

 ### Pulling New Code In Locally

 As you can see on the other side of the diagram, Teammate 1 is still working on their branch and will need to make sure to include the code that Teammate 2 just merged into the main branch in Github.